Support Your Managers with Routine Team Performance Dialogues

-We developed the BLOOM® performance management system to take bigger picture questions into account, and you should be asking those questions if you’re not already.
+In response, we developed the BLOOM® team leadership platform to take a bigger-picture approach, and you should be asking those questions if you’re not already.
 Specifically:

-2. Will reviews be completed at the time of each employee’s anniversary date or will there be a unified annual process where reviews are completed at one time throughout the organization?
+2. Will reviews be completed at the time of each employee’s anniversary date, or will there be a unified annual process where reviews are completed simultaneously throughout the organization?

 3. Which rating scale will we use?